ServiceNowDevProgram/departmental-request-tutorial/Exercise3-Experience.md

 ### Create a Catalog Item

-A catalog item will allow your requesters to open a request from your portal via an easy to use form.
+A catalog item will allow your requesters to open a request from your portal via an easy-to-use form.

 1. Click **+Add** next to experience.